nsiccha/DynamicObjects.jl/README.md

 # DynamicObjects.jl

-Implements a dynamic object type with convenient/confusing `.`-syntax and caching.
+Implements a dynamic object type which can be redefined with convenient/confusing `.`-syntax and caching.

 ```julia
 using DynamicObjects